fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 <!-- <small>[Try it online](https://xcompact3d-toolbox.readthedocs.io/en/latest/tutorial/parameters.html#).</small> -->

 {{< speaker_note >}}
-- I've talked about improving the learning curve for beginners in our code, and here is another initiative.
-- We have this user interface with IPywidgets under development in our LAB;
-- Using it, we can enforce the right relationship between the parameters, just to make sure they are compatible with xcompact3d;
+- And all the behavior that we saw in the command line are also available here at the user interface;
-- You can see here that we ensure that booth boundaries in one direction will be periodic or not, and the number of mesh points goes BACK and FORWARD properly.
+- As you can see, we ensure that booth boundaries in one direction will be periodic or not at the same time, and the number of **MESH** POINTS goes BACK and FORWARD properly.
-There are more features, but I will leave the link here, so you can try it.
 {{< /speaker_note >}}

 ---